Structure#

 fieldname – the name of a field

-- get_list(fieldname: str) Tuple[bool, ValueArray] #
+- get_list(fieldname: str) tuple[bool, ValueArray]#

 This is useful in language bindings where unknown

-types are not supported.
-This function will convert the %GST_TYPE_LIST into a newly allocated GValueArray and return it througharray
+Valuetypes are not supported.
+This function will convert the %GST_TYPE_LIST into a newly allocated GValueArray and return it througharray.
+Be aware that this is slower then getting theValuedirectly.Added in version 1.12.

 - Parameters: